 I'll never forget it because it was so hilariously shocking at the time.
-Knowing what I know now, it lacks all humor.
+Knowing what I know now it lacks all humour.
 Sara and I were young and excited about Toronto's red carpet parties.
-I was a fresh out of theater school and eager to rub elbows.
+I was a fresh out of theatre school and eager to rub elbows.
 His offer lacked any form of social etiquette or human decency.
-He didn't care about us, but he liked what he saw and it was clear what he wanted.
+He didn't care about us but he liked what he saw and it was clear what he wanted.
 I almost respected his blatant offer because I admire direct communication.
 And this was as straightforward as they come.

 We weren't invited to this rooftop party at the Hyatt, I'll have you know.
 But Sara and I always found deep pleasure in weaseling our way into exclusive parties that no one asked us to attend.
 We felt weird at this party.
-We didn't know anyone, and it was clear everyone sort of knew each other.
-It was elite Hollywood, but I've always had a knack for being confident in the wrong areas.
+We didn't know anyone and it was clear everyone sort of knew each other.
+It was elite Hollywood.
+I've always had a knack for being confident in the wrong areas.
 We drank and befriended some overzealous talent agents who were bombastic and loud (shocking).
-But it was late, and we were getting ready to go.
+But it was late and we were getting ready to go.

-Harvey sat on a couch, and Sara and I were directly behind him.
+Harvey sat on a couch and Sara and I were directly behind him.
 I knew exactly who he was.
-He looked at us and said, "Do you want to come to my hotel room?"
+He looked at us and said, do you want to come to my hotel room?
 We laughed.
 It seemed like a joke.
 It was so tacky.
-He hadn't even asked us for our names.
-We said we were leaving, and before we knew it, he was out the door with one very tall leggy brunette.
+He hadn't even asked us our names.
+We said we were leaving and before we knew it he was out the door with one very tall leggy brunette.

 I never saw him again.

 (Editor's note: VICE contacted the Weinstein camp about this story.
 His spokesperson offered no new statements and instead gave the same statement he gave the New Yorker, in which he denied any allegations of non-consensual sex and said that he is in counseling.)